Meet Shelley...

 Experience

 Shelley is a qualified Occupational Therapist in the Waikato.
-She has worked as a contractor for the Ministry of Education as a Paediatric Assessment specialist, and for the Ministry of Health in the Mental Health sector.
+She has worked as a contractor for the Ministry of Education, ACC completing school-based support assessments, concussion and sensitive claims assessment and intervention.
+Shelley has worked for the Ministry of Health in the Mental Health sector.
 Shelley also completed a Postgraduate Certificate in Occupational Therapy to gain more knowledge on how she can better support her clients.

 Accreditations